 A wet bag can go straight into the machine with your nappies so you won’t need to clean it.
 They can also be kept hanging so take up less space.

 A bucket is more sturdy.
 You can remove the lid and quickly drop everything in whilst you’re changing.
 Some have lockable lids to make them more toddler-proof.

-Before weaning both wet and dirty nappies can go straight into the machine.
+Before weaning both wet and dirty nappies can go straight into the machine (whether your baby is breast or formula fed).
 After weaning you will need to remove solids before putting the dirty nappy into your wet bag or bucket.

 Once that is done it’s time for the main wash.
-This is a good time to check your machine is sufficiently loaded, you’re aiming for two-third to three-quarters full.
-If its not then pop in some smaller items such as baby clothes or muslins.
+This is a good time to check your machine is sufficiently loaded, you’re aiming for two-thirds full when wet (which they now will be).
+If its not then pop in some smaller items such as baby clothes or muslins (nothing bigger than a tea towel).
 Select your cottons cycle, this will give you the longest wash programme.
 Avoid anything that says ‘eco’ as it will try save water which is not what you want.
 Temperature wise I wash at 40c because I have some nappies that are recommended to be washed at that temperature.
 Although if my baby has been ill I avoid using those nappies and wash at 60c.
 If your baby is under 3 months old, or you have two (or more!) sharing nappies then you should wash at 60c, otherwise 40c should be fine.

 And that’s it your main wash cycle is ready to go.